Skip to main content

 *note that the token for a provider with the useFactory property is optional, because DI can use the function or the method of the specified class as a token.

-If the provider is represented as an object, it can have the following types:
+If the provider is represented as an object, its types can be imported from @ditsmod/core:

 export class ClassWithFactory {